 For our analysis, we mainly use the annual reports published by the companies primarily for the shareholders and the public.
 The Securities and Exchange Commission requires large, publicly held companies to annually file a 10-K report.
 This filing is generally a detailed document, which regulators, analysts, and researchers use.
 Although financial statements are available on a quarterly basis, we use annual data to avoid seasonal fluctuations and focus on annual changes.
 However, the fiscal year reporting date for the two companies differed somewhat.
 The reporting dates were August 31st for Walgreens, and end of February or beginning of March for Rite Aid.
 The maximum gap between the dates was about six months.
-We used the end of the year closest to the reporting date as the year for which the report was made.
-For example, we used the report made by Walgreen on August 31, 2021, as the annual report for 2021, whereas the Rite Aid annual data reported in February of 2022 was used as the data for the year 2021.
-We used Mergent Online as the primary source of data.
-Mergent, in addition to reporting the financial statements, also publishes several financial ratios.
-But some ratios we needed were not readily available in the Mergent database.
-We therefore computed these ratios from the reported income statements and balance sheets.
-However, to confirm consistency, we compared our estimates with the ratios available in Mergent.
-We did not find significant difference between the two.
+We use the end of the year closest to the reporting date as the year for which the report was made.
+For example, we use the report made by Walgreens on August 31, 2021 as the annual report for 2021, whereas the Rite Aid annual data reported in February of 2022 is used as the data for the year 2021.

+We examine whether the transaction between Walgreens and Rite Aid benefitted both companies by analyzing the financial ratios that measure a firm's profitability, activity, costs, etc. Improvements in performance of the company after the reorganization should be reflected in better financial ratios for the post-acquisition period compared to the pre-acquisition period.
+We used Mergent as the primary source of data.
+Although the Mergent database reports several financial ratios, some of the ratios we needed were not readily available.
+We computed these ratios from the reported financial statements.
+However, to confirm consistency, we compared our estimates of other ratios available in Mergent and did not find significant difference between the two.